- See a full list of publications

-As an interdisciplinary scholar of management and development studies, my research has been funded by the Economic History Society, UK (2017-18), Rockefeller Archives Centre, USA (2015-16), and the International Development Research Centre, Canada (2006-08).
-In 2016, he was awarded the Best Critical Management Education Paper by the CMS Division at the Annual Meeting of the Academy of Management, USA.
-Arun was also one of the five finalists for the All-Academy William H Newman Award in the same year.
+As an interdisciplinary scholar of management and development studies, my research has been published in field leading journals such as Academy of Management Learning & Education, Development & Change, Disability Studies Quarterly, Economy & Society, Enterprise & Society, and Journal of Business Ethics.
+In 2016, my research was awarded the Best Critical Management Education Paper at the annual meeting of the Academy of Management, USA.
+I was also one of the five finalists for the prestigious, all-Academy William H Newman Award in the same year.